khubabshams/minesweeper/README.md

 ## User's Goals

 - Play an interesting logic game.
+- Understands how the game works.
+- Be able login with a registered account.

 ## Site Owner's Goals

 - Build an interactive command-line version of the well-known minesweeper game.
 - The game should provide amusement and joy to attract more users.
+- Promote owner's information and the game description.

 <a href="#table-of-contents" title="Back to top"><img src="media/top.png" width="30" height="30"></a>